MarcJimenez99/cs153lab3-4/README.md

 `shm_cnt.c` is a user program that shows how when a process forks, both processes open a shared memory segment with the same id using: `shm_open(1, (char **)(&counter))`.
 Knowing this, the program has each process increment a counter from `1 - 10000`.
 Afterwards both processes exit using `shm_close(int)`.
 Currently both `shm_open(1, (char **)(&counter))` and `shm_close(int)` are not implemented thus they do not currently share memory.
 This leads both functions to just print out seperate `10000(s)` instead of a single `20,000`.

+In order to implement this update to our `shm_cnt.c`, we will first update the `shm_open()` system call.
+In order to update the system call we will have to make changes on how `shm_open()` interacts with our shared memory table.
+This table is defined as a struct within our `shm.c` file.

+Picture of SHM TABLE

+The table is defined by three variables known as the ID, frame, and the reference count.
+Their functions are defined in the following photo

+Photo of ID/FRAME/REFCNT

 ### b) shm_open()

+`shm_open()` can be categorizied into two different cases.

+#### Case 1

 ### c) shm_close()